cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 As is seen in the printed stack above, the first 24 bytes are some allocated data used by gets, the next 4 bytes are `main`'s base pointer (0xbffff7a8) and the following 4 bytes are the return pointer (0x080483d9) or `<main+21>:    leave `.

-Based on our stack representation, we have the following:
+Based on the stack representation, we have the following:

 ```
 +--------------------+ 0x00000000